tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 I say this to the benefit of anyone who may have experienced a similar situation.

-In any case, if they breached my contract, then I retain all IP developed while working for NextNet Media.
+In any case, if they breached my contract, than I retain all personal IP developed while working for NextNet Media.
 If I was a misclassified W-2 employee, than NextNet Media owes back payroll taxes, employer FICA contributions, potential overtime compensation, and is subject to IRS and Department of Labor penalties for systemic worker misclassification.

 When I provided NextNet's legal counsel, **Koley Jessen**, with constructive knowledge - I was Mimecast blocked.